Trump Twitter Chicago Incident Update: Is Martial Law On The Horizon?

 Another person who is worried about Trump’s intention after the tweet is Senator Dick Durbin.
 Durbin tweeted a message in response to the Trump Twitter Chicago incident and he said that stopping the entry of guns into the city is the answer to solving Chicago’s crime rate.

-He said, “Martial law isn’t an answer to Chicago gun violence—stopping flow of guns into dangerous hands & supporting local public safety efforts are”
+He said, “Martial law isn’t an answer to Chicago gun violence—stopping flow of guns into dangerous hands & supporting local public safety efforts are.”

 Martial law isn't an answer to Chicago gun violence—stopping flow of guns into dangerous hands & supporting local public safety efforts are